briankohles/Brackets-GraphvizPreview/README.md

 * Paste [https://github.com/briankohles/Brackets-GraphvizPreview](https://github.com/briankohles/Brackets-GraphvizPreview) into the field, and click "Install"

 ### How To Use
-When a Graphviz DOT format document (with extension ".gv" or ".gvdot") is open, a "gv" icon is shown in the toolbar at the right of the Brackets window.
+When a Graphviz DOT format document (with extension ".gv" or ".gvdot") is open, a "GV" icon is shown in the toolbar at the right of the Brackets window.
 Click this icon to open the preview panel.
 The panel can be resized vertically.

 The preview is updated as you edit the document.
 You can hover over links to see the href in a tooltip, or click them to open in your default browser.